-In the Package Manager window, the pane on the right displays details of the selected package.
+The pane on the right side of the Package Manager window displays details about the selected package.

 These details include the following information:

-(J) Dependency information for Unity packages.
-This section lists whether this package depends on another package and if so which version.
-Installed packages display the status of the dependencies after the version number.
+Dependency information.
+This section lists whether this package depends on another package and which version.
+Installed packages indicate the status of the dependencies after the version number.
 Packages without dependencies display the message “No dependencies”.

-(K) Unity packages that include sample assets display the samples along with an import button.
-To import the sample code, click the Import into project button next to the sample.
+Packages that include sample Assets display the samples along with an import button.
+To import the sample code, click the Import in project button next to the sample.

-Some packages and Asset packages display tags next to the version number.
-These tags provide information about the source or state of the package:
+Some packages display tags next to the version number.
+These tags convey information about the source or state of the package:

 The Package Manager window displays the following values: